adnankhayrou/Kick-Off-React-Native/README.md

-# Check Wiki For KickOff Usage
+# To Use KickOff App Check Wiki